MycroftAI/documentation/_pages/mimic.md

 #### Are Voices compiled or loaded from a file?

-Voices can be compiled (built-in) into Mimic or loaded from a ``.flitevox` file.
+Voices can be compiled (built-in) into Mimic or loaded from a `.flitevox` file.
 The only exception are `hts` Voices. `hts` Voices combine both a compiled function with a voice data file, `.htsvoice`.
-Mimic will look for the `.htsvoice` file when the `hts` voice is loaded, looking in the current working directory, the `voices` subdirectory and the ``$prefix/share/mimic/voices` directory if it exists.
+Mimic will look for the `.htsvoice` file when the `hts` voice is loaded, looking in the current working directory, the `voices` subdirectory and the `$prefix/share/mimic/voices` directory if it exists.

 Voice names are identified as loadable files if the name includes a "/" (slash) otherwise they are treated as internal compiled-in voices.

 The `voices/` directory contains several `flitevox` voices.
-Existing Flite voices can be found here: http://www.festvox.org/flite/packed/flite-2.0/voices/.
+Existing Flite voices can be found [here](http://www.festvox.org/flite/packed/flite-2.0/voices/).
 The voice referenced via a URL will be downloaded on the fly.

 #### Additional Voice options